girikgarg8/Git-Branching-Tutorial/README.md

 Many people visualize Git branches as parallel timelines of the project/repository, similar to what is depicted in the figure above.
 This understanding is good for visualization, but it's not entirely correct.

-Precisely speaking, **`Branch is a pointer to commit in the commit history`**, so the correct understanding of commit is depicted in the screenshot below:
+Precisely speaking, **`Branch is a pointer to commit in the commit history`**.
+It's important to know this fact so that going forward, we can understand the concept of `git reset` properly.

+The correct understanding of commit is depicted in the screenshot below:

 ![Git-branch-pointer-to-commit](./Git-branch-pointer-to-commit.png)